satiaarpit/Roomies/README.md

 ## Inspiration :

-I just moved to USA, and wanted an app to use for managing money among room amtes.
-Wanted something simple but yet powerfull app, nd thus decided to develop 'Roomies', an app which helps you to manage your household expense among room mates
+I just moved to USA, and wanted an app to use for managing expenses among room amtes.
+Wanted something simple but yet powerfull app, and thus decided to develop 'Roomies', an app which helps you to manage your household expense among room mates

 ## What it does :